 Hand surgery is a very specialized field of medicine that skillfully employs the principles of both orthopedic and plastic surgeries.
-The following list explains the most common conditions for which the attention of a Hand Surgery Centre specialist is suggested.
+The following list explains the most common conditions for which we suggest the attention of a Hand Surgery Centre specialist.

 This condition most commonly afflicts those whose job or hobby requires repetitive motion of the hand or wrist.
-Caused by pressure on the median nerve and typified by pain, numbness, weakness or tingling, treatment options range from wearing a wrist splint and the use of anti-inflammatories, to surgical intervention.
+Carpal Tunnel Syndrome is caused by pressure on the median nerve and typified by pain, numbness, weakness or tingling.
+Treatment options range from wearing a wrist splint and the use of anti-inflammatories, to surgical intervention.
 Results of surgery are excellent.
 Our physicians are trained to use both the open or endoscopic technique for the treatment of carpal tunnel syndrome.

-These are tumor-like cystic lesions that can occur in the tendon sheath or joint capsule of fingers or hands.
-Though some ganglions resolve themselves with little or no treatment, the cyst and the bone spurs that cause them often need to be surgically removed.
+Ganglions are tumor-like cystic lesions that can occur in the tendon sheath or joint capsule of fingers or hands.
+Some ganglions resolve themselves with little or no treatment.
+It is often necessary to surgically remove the cyst and the bone spurs that cause ganglions.

 Common to participants of physical sports, tennis elbow is a condition that can occur from a single event or slowly over time.
-Its pain and inflammation is treated conservatively at first, with analgesics and anti-inflammatory medicines.
-If actual structural damage has occurred, surgery may be recommended.
+Pain and inflammation tendonitis treatment is conservative at first, with analgesics and anti-inflammatory medicines.
+If there is actual structural damage, we may recommend surgery.

-Joint injuries to the hand and upper extremity are common and often involve bones, cartilage, joint capsule, ligaments and supporting soft tissues.
+Joint injuries to the hand and upper extremity are very common.
+They often involve bones, cartilage, joint capsule, ligaments and supporting soft tissues.
 The goals of diagnosis and treatment are the maximum restoration of motion, stability and strength with minimum residual pain.
-In severe cases, artificial joint replacement is called for, using silicone prosthetic joints.
+In severe cases, artificial joint replacement is necessary, using silicone prosthetic joints.

 Accidental amputation is a true medical emergency in which time is of the utmost importance.
-Though some dismemberments will not qualify for reattachment, any severed body part must be immediately chilled in ice water, and both patient and amputated part transported to the hospital for diagnosis and treatment.
+Though some dismemberments will not qualify for reattachment, any severed body part must be immediately chilled in ice water.
+Both patient and amputated part are transported to the hospital for diagnosis and treatment.
 Hand Surgery Centre specialists are both skilled and experienced in micro-surgical reattachment.

-These types of lacerations are most commonly seen as the result of home or workplace injuries.
+These types of lacerations are most commonly the result of home or workplace injuries.
 Many are relatively minor in nature.
 Others however, may affect underlying structures such as tendons, nerves, blood vessels, ligaments or joints.
-Our qualified hand surgeons carefully assess hand, wrist and forearm lacerations with a keen eye toward possible secondary injuries to underlying structures which may call for more extensive surgical repairs.
+Our qualified hand surgeons carefully assess hand, wrist and forearm lacerations with a keen eye toward possible secondary injuries, to underlying structures which may call for more extensive surgical repairs.

-Injuries that require amputation are most commonly seen involving fingers, thumb, hand, wrist or forearm.
-Depending on the severity and scope of the injury, relatively minimal reconstructive surgery may be needed and can be handled quite successfully in the emergency room or physician’s office.
-Amputations of a major nature usually require extensive treatment involving bones, joints, tendons, nerves and blood vessels and are best treated in a hospital operating room by one of the Hand Surgery Centre’s qualified specialists.
+Injuries that require amputation mostly involve fingers, thumb, hand, wrist or forearm.
+Depending on the severity and scope of the injury, relatively minimal reconstructive surgery may be necessary and can be quite successful in the emergency room or physician’s office.
+Amputations of a major nature usually require extensive treatment involving bones, joints, tendons, nerves and blood vessels.
+Treatment is best in a hospital operating room by one of the Hand Surgery Centre’s qualified specialists.

 Common to fingers, hands and forearms, burns of the 3rd degree require prompt medical attention.
 Because tissue has actually been destroyed, they pose a major risk of infection, and if extensive enough, a threat to life.
 Though initially best treated in an emergency room, long-term healing may involve natural or synthetic skin grafts, antibiotics and physical rehabilitation.

-Many infections arise within the joint capsule of the hands or wrists and should be treated initially with a single or multiple course of antibiotics.
+Many infections arise within the joint capsule of the hands or wrists.
+Initial treatment includes a single or multiple course of antibiotics.
 Severe or non-responding infections sometimes require surgery, especially if they spread systemically.

-From simple warts, to cysts, or cancers, tumors are treated by a wide variety of medical options.
+From simple warts, to cysts, or cancers, treatment for tumors include a wide variety of medical options.
 Topical treatments and laser surgery often work for outright removal.
 Large tumors might require skin grafting.
 Cancerous tumors almost always require surgery and may require some form of chemotherapy.
-Tumors of any kind should not be taken lightly and should be addressed with a prompt, accurate diagnosis and treatment.
+Tumors of any kind should not be taken lightly.
+Its important to address tumors with a prompt, accurate diagnosis and treatment.

-The result of genetics instead of physical trauma, deformities can be addressed in a number of ways.
+The result of genetics instead of physical trauma, you can address these deformities in a number of ways.
 Conservatively, serial casting, splints and bracing are employed.
 Surgical intervention can involve tendon release surgery, implantations, bone grafting and ligament reconstruction.
 Each case is unique, and there are often a number of options available for long-term correction.